evanca/quick-portfolio/index.md

 ## Portfolio
----
-#### Please Note: This portfolio site is currently under construction.
-It will be updated with new projects throughout May 2020.
-Please check back later to see the finished version.
----
 <!-- //Use some ahref tags to make the images link across to the pages also -->
-### Live Pages
 <br />
 [Auditory Display Solutions for Large-scale IoT Networks](/projects/ad_iot/ad_iot)
 <img src="images/tabs/ADIOTtab.png?raw=true"/>